Fort Worth Opera Announces A Night of Black Excellence: Past, Present, & Future Benefit Concert

 Fort Worth, Texas — Fort Worth Opera (FWO) is thrilled to announce today the extraordinary line-up of dynamic artists headlining A Night of Black Excellence: Past, Present, and Future, an all-star virtual benefit concert to celebrate Black History Month.
 FWO proudly honors the rich cultural legacy, inspiring contributions, and trailblazing talents of Black musicians, composers, and librettists.
 On Sunday, February 21, at 2:00 pm CST, the company will pay tribute to Black brilliance through music, dance, and spoken word poetry with performances by some of the greatest Black opera singers and artists of our generation.
 Produced by Charles W. Bush, Founder of Appointed Productions, and directed by Sheran Goodspeed Keyton, FWO Manager of Education & Community Engagement, FWO’s virtual benefit concert will be one of the highlights of the 2021 season.

-Hosted by WFAA Channel 8’s Daybreak anchor Tashara Parker, this spectacular event will feature local and internationally renowned artists, including Patrice P. Eaton, Nicole Heaston, Cameo Humes, Keron Jackson, Latonia Moore, NaGuanda Nobles, Kenneth Overton, Chivonne Perkins, Adam Richardson, Audra Scott, Karen Slack, Takesha Meshé Kizart-Thomas, Darius Thomas, Kevin Thompson, and Jorell Williams.
+Hosted by WFAA Channel 8’s Daybreak anchor Tashara Parker, this spectacular event will feature local and internationally renowned artists, including Patrice P. Eaton, Nicole Heaston, Cameo Humes, Keron Jackson, Latonia Moore, NaGuanda Nobles, Kenneth Overton, Chivonne Perkins, Adam Richardson, Audra Scott, Karen Slack, Takesha Meshé Kizart-Thomas, Darius Thomas, Russell Thomas, Kevin Thompson, and Jorell Williams.
 FWO’s exhilarating event will also feature performances by acclaimed spoken word poet and author Leslie N. Polk accompanied by The Mondo Drummers, Dallas-based Bandan Koro African Drum and Dance Ensemble, Amphibian Stage: Tad-Poles Stilt Dancing Program, Houston’s genre-defying, original pop string quartet, Amp’d Quartet, presented by DIVISI, and Black History narratives by Baldwin Brown(Principal of Fort Worth’s historic I.M.
 Terrell Academy for STEM and VPA).
 Audiences can stream this one-night-only concert exclusively through the company’s digital platform, FWO Green Room, and all proceeds will go towards Fort Worth Opera’s landmark 75th anniversary season in the fall of 2021.

 “Our country was built on the backs of an enslaved people, my ancestors.
 When they stepped foot on this foreign land, they carried with them traditions of family, culture, food, movement and song, many of which we all enjoy today,” says FWO General Director Afton Battle.
 “This celebration of Black History is more than a month.
 It’s more than the 28/29 days in February, it is an expression.
 An expression of all things excellent about Black people and our culture.”